camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/10-bpm-platform-services.html.md

 ## ProcessApplicationService

 The [ProcessApplicationService]((ref:/api-references/javadoc/org/camunda/bpm/ProcessApplicationService.html) is accessible via `BpmPlatform.getProcessApplicationService()`.
-It provides details on the process application deployments made on the application server it is running in.
-That means, it does not provide a global view across all nodes in a cluster.
+It provides details on the process application deployments made on the application server it is running on.
+That means that it does not provide a global view across all nodes in a cluster.

 Given a process application name, a `ProcessApplicationInfo` object can be retrieved that contains details on the deployments made by this process application.
 These correspond to the process archives declared in [processes.xml](ref:#process-applications-the-processesxml-deployment-descriptor).